Cinema of Europe: Avant-garde

 This was the French impressionist cinema which denotes to a cluster of French movies and filmmakers of the 1920s.
 These filmmakers, however, are believed to be responsible for producing cinemas that defined cinema.
 The movement happened between 1918 and 1930 a period that saw rapid growth and change of the French and global cinema.
 One of the main stimulations behind the French impressionist avant-garde was to discover the impression of "pure cinema" and to style film into an art form, and as an approach of symbolism and demonstration rather than merely telling a story.

 This avant-garde highlighted the association amongst realism and the camera.
-This was a result of "photogenie", Epstien's conception on discovering the impression of reality specifically through the camera, emphasizing the fact that it portrays personality in film.
+This was a result of "photogenie", Epstein's conception on discovering the impression of reality specifically through the camera, emphasizing the fact that it portrays personality in film.
 The obvious film techniques utilized by the French impressionist avant-garde are slow-motion, soft-focus, dissolves, and image alteration to develop the creative expression.